 To complete the path from faucet to sewer, your new sink drain must line up with the sink basin's outlet, called a "strainer," and the main drain's inlet.
 The distances between these components vary from sink to sink, so manufacturers make drain assembly components easy to adjust and modify.
-In general, if the P-trap doesn't line up with the drain, you can adjust the length and height of drainpipes by cutting them or simply slipping them in and out of their fittings.
+In general, if the P-trap doesn't line up with the drain, you can adjust the length and height of your drainpipes by cutting them or simply slipping them in and out of their fittings.
 Alternatively, extension pipes and specialty pieces allow you to modify the design of your under-sink assembly if the sink drain doesn't line up.

 Sink Drain Basics